001ckk/Blog-and-Ad-Analysis/README.md

 # Blog-and-Ad-Analysis
-Blog Analytics with R

-Blog-Analytics-Findings
-R Project : Identify features of those who click on ads on a Cryptography course blog.
+Blog Analytics with R: Identify features of those who click on ads on a Cryptography course blog.

 By Christopher Kimani